zuora/sdk-java-samples/doc/models/price-create-request.md

 ## Methods

-### recurringBuilder()

-Create a new Recurring Plan Item builder which provides fields available only for recurring plan items.

-### oneTimeBuilder()

-Create a new One-Time Plan Item builder which provides fields available only for one-time plan items.

-### usageBuilder()
+### priceBuilder()

-Create a new Usage Plan Item builder which provides fields available only for usage plan items.
+Create a new price builder which provides fields available for prices.